 The impressive yet elusive technique of sweep picking.
-To play it correctly, it takes a certain amount of skill, but also a certain amount of understanding in how the instrument works with your hands.
+To play it correctly, it takes a certain amount of skill, but also a certain amount of understanding of how the instrument works with your hands.
 Enter Straten Marshall.
 Straten is one of the foremost experts and masters of this technique found in the guitar world today.
-JamPlay welcomes him as he starts at the very beginning - from an understanding of the technique, proper hand placement, proper muting to explaining and exploring a myriad of arpeggio configurations.
+JamPlay welcomes him as he starts at the very beginning — from an understanding of the technique, proper hand placement, and proper muting to explaining and exploring a myriad of arpeggio configurations.

 Stream online, plus all other courses with membership.

-Sweeping is difficult, but definitely achievable.
+Sweeping is difficult but definitely achievable.
 Build your foundation with stable technique and advance the right way.

-Join Straten Marshall as we first tackle the optimal picking positions and muting techniques to perform clean sweeping patters.
-From there, we will be move to common arpeggio shapes (major, minor, diminished) to begin to perfect this style with play along examples and tabs.Finally, we move to sweeping all 6 strings as we continue to build upon our base technique and understanding of this awesome style.
-This course offers 30 lessons covering 3+ hours of material in step-by-step, digestable presentation.
+Join Straten Marshall as we first tackle the optimal picking positions and muting techniques to perform clean sweeping patterns.
+From there, we will move to common arpeggio shapes (major, minor, diminished) to begin to perfect this style with play-along examples and tabs.
+Finally, we move to sweeping all 6 strings as we continue to build upon our base technique and understanding of this awesome style.
+This course offers 30 lessons covering 3+ hours of material in step-by-step, digestible presentation.

 Join Straten as he gives us an overview of his course.
 Learn what to expect, from hand positioning and muting, to simple then complex arpeggio patterns.